Funding Opportunity Title: U.S. Embassy Moscow, Public Affairs Section FY 2023 Annual Program Statement (APS)

-A: No, the Embassy issues different types of awards.
+A: No, the U.S. Embassy issues different types of awards.
 An award for an individual can only be used for the individual.
-If you are an individual that is applying as part of a group and aren’t connected to an organization, each individual will receive a separate award.
+If you are an individual who is applying as part of a group and aren’t connected to an organization, each individual will receive a separate award.

 Q: What types of grant awards are there?

-A: The Embassy awards individual awards and awards to organizations.
-The Embassy also awards cooperative agreements, in which the Embassy has substantial involvement in the project.
+A: The U.S. Embassy awards individual awards and awards to organizations.
+The U.S. Embassy also awards cooperative agreements, in which the U.S. Embassy has substantial involvement in the project, or fixed amount awards.

 Q: When should I apply?

 A: You should apply as soon as you have a completed application.
 Applications are due at 6:00 pm Moscow time/11:00 am EST on March 21, 2023.
 Late submissions will not be considered.
 We strongly encourage you to submit your application well before the deadline in case you encounter any technical difficulties.

 Q: How long does it take to receive funding?